ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+# [2.0.2] - 25.03.2025

+-Compatibility issue with XProtect 2024R2 Smart client -Fixed issue #112 - When saving search filter conditions in the Event tab, the saved conditions in the Forensic tab are overwritten and disappear

 # [2.0.0] - 19.11.2024

 - Added: Search objects on specified area